githubixx/ansible-role-hetzner-floating-ip/README.md

 hetzner_floating_ipv6_iface: "eth0:1"
 ```

+Just adding the variables above isn't enough.
+If you just define this variables nothing will be deployed.
 Additionally you need to set a few variables per host in `host_vars`.
 E.g. to add a IPv4 floating IP and use this floating IP as source IP you can add this variable and settings:

 ```
 hetzner_floating_ipv4_options: